THEO Graduation Overview

 - Each graduate is required to have a display table, normally 2.5′ x 3′, on which they will display memorabilia of their education and childhood.

 - Music shall not be played from these memorabilia tables out of politeness to fellow graduates and their guests.
+No balloons or candy can be a part of the student’s display.

 - Clean up and remove all of your memory table material within the requested time frame.